 douglasstruckbodies.com Listed by lockbit5 Ransomware Group

-On April 3, 2026, the LockBit5 ransomware group added douglasstruckbodies.com to its public leak site, confirming that it had exfiltrated internal files from Douglass Truck Bodies, a manufacturer of standard and custom truck bodies.
+On April 3, 2026, the LockBit5 ransomware group added douglasstruckbodies.com to its public leak site, claiming that it had exfiltrated internal files from Douglass Truck Bodies, a manufacturer of standard and custom truck bodies.

 Public reporting indicates the company was hit by a ransomware attack in which attackers gained access to internal systems and removed data before encrypting or disrupting operations.
 The leak site lists the incident with a sample of the stolen material, though the exact volume and full list of files remain undisclosed.
 No confirmed count of affected individuals has been released, and the company has not yet issued a public statement detailing the breach timeline or the specific categories of data involved.
 Available reporting describes the exposed material as internal files, which in similar incidents often include customer records, employee information, financial documents, and operational data.